merenlab/merenlab.org/_posts/anvio/2018-01-17-importing-ghostkoala-annotations.md

 {:.notice}
 **A note from the Meren Lab**: We are very thankful to Elaina for sharing her expertise on behalf of all anvi’o users who wished to import KEGG annotations into their workflows.
 Elaina is currently a third-year PhD student at the University of Southern California, where she uses her background in microbiology and molecular biology, and her learnings from genome-resolved metagenomics, to generate testable hypotheses regarding the diversity and functioning of microbial populations.
 She is the developer of [BinSanity](https://peerj.com/articles/3035/), which is an automated binning algorithm that was recently used in another study she co-authored to recover [more than two thousand metagenome-assembled genomes](https://www.nature.com/articles/sdata2017203) from the TARA Oceans Project.

 Genome annotation is a key step in analyzing bioinformatic data, but with a variety of available databases it can be difficult to decide where to start.
-One useful database is the [Kyoto Encyclopedia of Genes and Genomes (KEGG)](10.1093/nar/gkv1070).
+One useful database is the [Kyoto Encyclopedia of Genes and Genomes (KEGG)](http://doi.org/10.1093/nar/gkv1070).
 KEGG integrates functional information, biological pathways, and sequence similarity.
 GhostKOALA is an automatic annotation tool to assign KEGG Identifiers to metagenomes.
-GhostKOALA is a web server though so is it really worth it to annotate your contigs using this service over a program you can run locally, such as interproscan or the NCBI COGs database?
+GhostKOALA is a web server though, so is it really worth it to annotate your contigs using this service over a program you can run locally, such as interproscan or the NCBI COGs database?
 Well one reason to use KEGG is that the database contains a variety of well described and environmentally important metabolic pathways with associated pathway maps available.
 Another is that GhostKOALA can handle metagenomes containing eukaryotes.
 KEGG is also widely used as a reference so KEGG identifiers can be easily cross linked in published literature.
 In my own experience using this workflow I found that making initial observations about the functional roles of the MAGs I generated was expedited because of the ability to quickly take KEGG Identifiers and import them into the BRITE mapping function of KEGG or using something like the [KEGG Decoder](https://github.com/bjtully/BioData/tree/master/KEGGDecoder) to get a visualization of functional potential.

 This tutorial walks you through annotating your contigs with [GhostKOALA](http://www.kegg.jp/ghostkoala/), and compiling the results into a format easily importable to your anvi'o contigs database using `KEGG-to-anvio`.
 You can download all of the associated scripts for this workflow [here](https://github.com/edgraham/GhostKoalaParser).